 -

 Assess Student's Current Abilities: Before you can effectively target a student's ZPD, you need to understand their current level of knowledge and skills.
 Use a variety of assessment methods, including pre-tests, observations, and informal conversations, to gain a comprehensive picture of what each student can already do independently.
 This initial assessment will serve as a baseline for measuring progress and identifying areas where students need the most support.
-Remember that students learn at different paces; therefore, understanding individual capabilities is paramount.
+Remember that students learn at different paces; therefore, understanding individual capabilities is critical.

 -